Preparing for a medical test or procedure can reduce anxiety, encourage cooperation, and help your teen develop coping skills.

 - Ask that the provider who has spent the most time with your child be present during the procedure, if possible.
 Otherwise, your adolescent may show some resistance.
-Prepare your adolescent in advance for the possibility that the test will be done by someone he or she doesn't know.
+Prepare your adolescent in advance for the possibility that the test will be done by someone they don't know.

 - Ask if anesthesia is an option to reduce any discomfort.

-- Assure your child that his or her reactions are normal.
+- Assure your child that their reactions are normal.

 Test/procedure preparation - adolescent; Preparing adolescent for test/procedure; Preparing for a medical test or procedure - adolescent